vboxme/Portable-VirtualBox/ReadMe.txt

 Version 4.1.2
 - AutoIt-Script adapted to new AutoIt-Version
-- small BugFixes in AutoIt-Script
+- smaller errors in the AutoIt-Script eliminates

 Version 4.1.1
 - Errors of the absolute paths with the Snapshots eliminates